 - Teacher Connections: Build positive relationships with your teachers by participating in class and seeking out help when needed.
 Connecting with your teachers helps them get to know you, and the ability to develop strong relationships with mentors will help when it comes time to choose college application recommenders.

-- Counselors: Many high school guidance counselors don’t start meeting with students until 11th grade, but you can connect with professional college advisors.
+- Counselors: Many high school guidance counselors don’t start meeting with students until 11th grade, but you can connect with professional college advisors ahead of time.
 Establishing a relationship early in the process (even through a couple hourly meetings per year) provides you with a contact who knows your story from the beginning.
-They can help you identify areas for improvement, highlight summer opportunities, help you stay organized and intentional, and guide you each year.
+They can help you identify areas for improvement, highlight summer opportunities, stay organized and intentional, and guide you each year.

 Personal Growth:

 - Set Goals: Reflect on your long-term goals and aspirations to guide how you’ll prepare for the college application process.
-This might mean preparing yourself to take rigorous computer science courses, seeking out summer programs that help you learn new skills, or trying out a variety of activities to help you pinpoint interests between the humanities and STEM.
+This might mean getting ahead before taking that rigorous computer science course, seeking out summer programs that help you learn new skills, or trying new activities to help you pinpoint interests between the humanities and STEM.
 No matter the case, the goal should be growth, but what kind– well, that’s up to you!

 - Time Management: Begin learning effective time management skills to balance academics and extracurricular activities.
 You’re only going to get busier, so learning these skills now is important.